Pacific And East Asia

-Spread throughout East Asia and the Pacific, the region is diverse with many cultural differences, and models for NCF ministry.
-Despite this, NCFs in the region have found much in common and have maintained close ties.
+Spread throughout East Asia and the Pacific, the region is diverse with many cultural differences Despite this, national NCFs in the region have found much in common and have maintained close ties.
 The links that were formed when this first NCFI region was established in 1970 have been strengthened by regular conferences each four years, and additional conferences for national staff and leaders.
-The region was led by Blanche Lindsay the first PACEA Coordinator, then by a regional staff worker, Naty Lopez of the Philippines who worked with a small committee drawn from countries in the region.
-Subsequently a Regional Committee comprising representatives from each member country in the region was formed.
-This committee is elected each four years at the Regional Forum during conference.

 Nurses and nursing students from countries throughout the Pacific and East Asia were equipped and strengthened spiritually and professionally for leadership and involvement in difficult times.
 Nurses from virtually all of the countries represented had in recent times faced significant challenges, such as natural and human disasters, political upheaval, challenging conditions in nursing and health care, opposition and restrictions to expression of Christian faith.
 A selection of personal narratives by nurses highlighted this and supplemented the messages of the Keynote speakers by telling their stories of involvement in such troubles, and testifing to ways in which God had enabled them in those situations.